 In compliance with the Government’s regulations, please note that the number of mourners permitted to attend a funeral in the Cemetery is limited to a maximum of thirty people.

-Please note that if attending the Cemetery you must comply with the social distancing requirement to stay at least two metres away from anyone that isn’t from your household.
-Members of the public who have been diagnosed with or are displaying symptoms of COVID-19, or who live with someone who has been diagnosed with or are displaying coronavirus symptoms, or who are otherwise self-isolating for any reason are not permitted to enter the Cemetery.
+Please note that if attending the Cemetery you must comply with the social distancing requirements Members of the public who have been diagnosed with or are displaying symptoms of COVID-19, or who live with someone who has been diagnosed with or are displaying coronavirus symptoms, or who are otherwise self-isolating for any reason are not permitted to enter the Cemetery.

 Detailed NHS guidance regarding self-isolation can be found here.

 The Council apologises for any distress or inconvenience that these restrictions might cause.
 However, its primary concern must remain protecting the health and safety of the people attending, and working in, the Cemetery, and helping to prevent the spread of COVID-19 to safeguard the lives of the community and, in particular, the NHS workers who treat and care for those suffering from serious coronavirus infections.

 ABOUT LONG MELFORD CEMETERY